simsam8/idd-solafune/report/report.md

 In our implementation we use ResNet50-VisionTransformer for the hybrid encoder, using pre-trained weights loaded from the `timm` library.
 We implement the base version of TransUNet as they do in [@chen2021transunet].
-As we have are using more than three channels in the input, we had to replace the first layer of the resnet encoder.
-Otherwise the hybrid-encoder remains unmodified.
+Because our inputs have three or more channels, we replaced the ResNet encoder's first convolutional layer; the rest of the hybrid encoder remained unchanged.

 #### Motivation